 After getting your ass handed to you at the local mini-golf go-kart track by eight year olds, you’ve given up on your own dreams of racing F1 (don’t feel bad, the little whipper snappers have a hundred pound weight advantage on you in a 5 horsepower go-kart).
-Maybe if the kart had a little more juice in the golf buggy batteries inside you’d have stood a better chance.
+Maybe if the kart had a little more juice in the golf buggy batteries inside, you’d have stood a better chance.
 But the reason you were at the go-kart track in the first place is because you’re a daddy now.
-In fact one of the eight year olds that was shaming you in Turn 1 was your own kid.
+In fact, one of the eight year olds that was shaming you in Turn 1 was your own kid.
+During these times, I might get flashbacks of the time when my kid may have asked for an outdoor swing set.
+Now he wants to go for go-karting instead.

 You have looked into competitive go-kart racing for your child but after you did the math and saw it was going to cost the same amount to get a competitive go-kart and equipment for the kid as it would to buy you a new Lotus, you realized it ain’t gonna happen.
 Now what?
 I have the solution for you.
 Congratulations Dad, you’re now getting a racing promotion, you are going to be “crew chief” as you and your kid take on The All-American Soap Box Derby.